SharePoint Responsive > Basics > Changing the Navigation Title

-How to change the navigation title The first thing to consider when attempting to change the navigation title: Is it a subsite or a page?
+The navigation title is the label that shows in your site’s left-hand navigation menu (and the drop-down navigation, if applicable).
+The first thing to consider when attempting to change the navigation title: Are you labeling a subsite or a page?

-Scroll down to the bottom of the content area.
-You'll see a tab called Page Info.
-Navigation Title is the field where you can update the word or words that show up in the left-hand navigation menu.
+Navigation Title is the field where you’ll update the label that appears in the left-hand navigation menu.

 Check In the page, you’ll see that the navigation title has changed in the left navigation.
 (If it hasn’t changed, it is probably because it is a subsite—see above.)
 For the new navigation title to be visible to the public,